cloudfoundry/bosh/docs/running_tests.md

   - `changing_static_ip`: `configure_networks` CPI method support [deprecated]
   - `network_reconfiguration`: `configure_networks` CPI method support [deprecated]

-The following tags also exist but are disabled by default (use `--tag ~system_services_running:false` to include them):

-  - `system_services_running`: checking if auditd, rsyslogd, cron and sshd are running

 Here is an example of running BATs on vSphere, skipping tests that are not applicable:

 ```